Request pest control from your landlord | Request Letter Templates | Roost

 • Before signing your lease, make sure to check the unit over to ensure there are no signs of pests.

-• Review your lease agreement carefully to make sure there is a description of how pest control is handled.
-Ask your landlord about this and if there have ever been any pest issues.
+• Review your lease agreement carefully to make sure there is a section that specifically addresses how pest control is handled.

-• Make sure to report any signs of pests or structural damage to your landlord immediately.
+• Make sure to report any signs of pests or structural damage (like carpenter ant activity) to your landlord immediately.

 Examples where your landlord may require you to pay for the extermination or deduct it from your security deposit include: